forj-oss/docs/dev/contribute.rst

 * Take a look at our `issue list`_ and consider submitting a patch.
 You may have a look at our "fruits" issues (from the low hanging kind) to get started.
 * For big changes, the contributor communicates with the Project via mailing lists or `IRC`_ or `Issue List`_ to get feedback before submitting code
-* Contributor agrees to the :ref:`"DCO" <dco>` - see the link for format and meaning
+* Contributor agrees to the `dco`_ - see the link for format and meaning
 * Contributor adds necessary Apache v2.0 header for each new file contributed

 .. sourcecode:: console